pingcap/blog/tidb-dm-architecture-design-and-implementation-principles.md

 4. At point `t3`, the sharding DDL events on instance 2 are received.
 5. From point `t4` on, the two sharded tables receive the DML events from `schema V2` on instance 2 as well.

 Suppose that we do no operation to the DDL of the sharded tables during data replication.
 When the DDL of Instance 1 is replicated to downstream, the table structure of downstream will be changed to `schema V2`.
 But DM-worker still receives the DML of `schema V1` during the period between `t2` and `t3`.
 When DM-worker tries to replicate the DML of `schema V1` to downstream, the inconsistency between the DML and the table structure may lead to error and data cannot be replicated correctly.
-Let’s look at the example above again to see how we handle the DDL replication when merging tables in TiDB DM.
+Let's look at the example above again to see how we handle the DDL replication when merging tables in TiDB DM.

 ![DDL replication example](media/ddl-replication-example.png)